We aim to book you on to the correct riding holiday for your riding level.

 Advanced/Experienced: Has ridden for years and has experience with a variety of horses.
 Confident on more difficult horses and in faster paces.
 May have competed, worked with horses, owned horses or spent a lot of time in the saddle in previous years.

-Riders need to be over 12 years old for some of our safaris.
+Riders need to be over a certain age for some of our trips, so please check with each individual riding experience when booking.
 Riders who are taking part in the more advanced safaris need to be riding fit, or have basic fitness levels .
-The weight limit for riding is 90kgs (in full riding gear).
+Please check our weight limits for each trip.

 For most of the rides, trail saddles are used; these have been shown to be more comfortable over long distances, and are also kinder on the horse's backs.

-For your own comfort we strongly recommended that you spend sometime building up your riding fitness levels before joining us on safari, particularly for the more advanced rides.
+For your own comfort we strongly recommended that you spend sometime building up your riding fitness levels before joining us on an adventure, particularly for the more advanced rides.

 You must be insured to ride with Wild Inside Horse Safaris.
 Read our insurance policy here.
 Most insurance companies will only cover you when wearing a riding hat should an accident occur while you are riding.
 Please bring your own hard riding hat, along with boots, gloves and chaps as these are not supplied.